Snagsvkrv/camunda-client/README.md

 Just change back to `Diagram` and look for the `Input/Output` tab in the property panel of `Number Check`.

 Last, we have a look at the Gateway (the diamond-shaped box with the big X).
-The gateway itsel just has a label.
+The gateway itself just has a label.
 This does nothing but can be used to clarify what the gateway will evaluate.
 We will evaluate our previously assigned `isOdd` variable.
-To do so, we need to set conditions on the flows leaving the gatway.
+To do so, we need to set conditions on the flows leaving the gateway.
 If you click on the flow to the bottom (labeled with `"true"`), the property panel will look like this:

 ![](img/flow_params.png)

 The `name` parameter is again just something that makes your model easier to comprehend.
-The `Condition Type` and `Expression` will determin if a Flow is considered valid.
+The `Condition Type` and `Expression` will determine if a Flow is considered valid.
 We chose `Expression` since we want to check the value of `isOdd`.
 In Camunda, this is done as seen in the picture above.
 When `isOdd == "true"` the service task `Number is odd!` will be executed and the process will end after this.